Skip to content

 Does the WebYes scan check accessibility?

 Yes.
-Accessibility is one of the four pillars of the scan, alongside speed, security and mobile.
-We test automatically against WCAG 2.2 AA criteria and show per finding what is wrong and how to fix it.
+Accessibility is one of the four pillars, alongside speed, security and mobile.
+We test automatically against WCAG 2.2 AA and show per finding what is wrong.
+The quality mark requires an average of at least 80 and at least 60 per pillar, on up to six pages per scan.

 The WebYes scan measures this too